ktagilbert/katalog/_posts/2018-08-15-the-know-it-all.markdown

 ---
 layout: post
-title: The Know it All Part 1
+title: The Know it all part 1
-date: 2018-01-01 11:51:09
+date: 2019-08-15 11:51:09
 image: "know-it-all.jpg"
 comments: true
+description: >
-description: > So, I recently started reading the Know It All by AJ Jacobs.
+ So, I recently started reading the Know It All by AJ Jacobs.
 Now, he is the first installment of my own know it all segment, haha.
 excerpt: >
  So, I recently started reading the Know It All by AJ Jacobs.
 Now, he is the first installment of my own know it all segment, haha.